ddragana/base-drafts/draft-ietf-quic-transport.md

 ### Mid-stream RST_STREAM

-On receipt of an RST_STREAM frame, an endpoint will tear down state for the ignore further data arriving on that stream.
-This could result in the endpoints getting out of sync, since the RST_STREAM frame may have arrived out of order and there may be further bytes in flight.
+On receipt of a RST_STREAM frame, an endpoint will ignore further data arriving on that stream.
+Since the RST_STREAM frame may have arrived out of order, there may be further bytes in flight.
 The data sender would have counted the data against its connection level flow control budget, but a receiver that has not received these bytes would not know to include them as well.
 The receiver must learn of the number of bytes that were sent on the stream to make the same adjustment in its connection flow controller.

 To avoid this de-synchronization, a RST_STREAM sender MUST include the final byte offset sent on the stream in the RST_STREAM frame.
 On receiving a